CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-4-integrating-defender-for-devops-with-ghas.md

 >   - Enter any name for your PAT in the **Note**, then select the options provided in the screenshot below and click on **Generate Token**.
 Once the token is generated make sure to **Copy** it and paste it on any text editor such as a notepad.
 >
 >       ![](images/pat2.png)

+## Summary

+In this exercise, you connected your GitHub organization to Microsoft Defender for DevOps, enabling enhanced security features within your development workflow.
+You then configured the Microsoft Security DevOps GitHub Action to automate real-time security checks during the CI/CD process, ensuring that code changes are scanned for vulnerabilities.
+This integration fosters a secure coding environment and enhances collaboration between development and security teams.

+### You have successfully completed the lab